Lloyd Wade

-He was working as a vocal coach and teacher of social behaviour in an inclusion (education) department when he appeared as a contestant in the 2004 series of The X Factor, and made the final 5 of the "over 25" category, which was mentored by Simon Cowell.
+He was working as a vocal coach and teacher of social behaviour in an inclusion (education) department when he appeared as a contestant in the first series of The X Factor, and made the top 5 contestant of the "over 25" category, which was mentored by Simon Cowell.

 Early life and career

 Wade learned his trade in gospel music singing with his brothers in the MOBO nominated group The Wades for 18 years.
 The Wades toured extensively across Europe and Australia during the nineties, playing at many notable venues such as The Royal Festival Hall, Wembley Arena, Wembley Stadium and the Sydney, Melbourne and Brisbane Entertainment Centres.
 Their largest single festival audience was at the Chicago Gospel Festival in Grant Park where they performed live to some 100,000 festival goers, as well as many radio and television appearances throughout their career.

 Wade attended regular vocal classes throughout his early development as a singer and in 1991 he became a vocal coach.
 Wade has worked closely with the BBC Fame Academy judges David and Carrie Grant for their vocal session company both as a session singer and as an associate vocal coach.
 Wade has been instrumental in helping to shape the vocal prowess of many people over the last 18 years such as Daniel Bedingfield and Natasha Bedingfield in their formative years leading up to their career and subsequent chart success.
 2010 - Wade sings the main hook on singer Eliza Doolittle's top ten single "Pack Up" which peaked at #5 in the British pop chart behind entries from Kylie Minogue and Eminem.

 In 2007 Wade was guest vocalist with Take That on their Beautiful World Tour 2007, duetting with them on "Relight My Fire", singing a mixture of the Gnarls Barkley song "Crazy" and the part sung on the single version of "Relight My Fire" by Lulu.